dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 {% include image.html name="lightning-prism-nostr-npubs.png" caption="" %}

-In any case, at this point in time, I\'m not too terribly concerned about implementation details.
-I\'m concerned with a lack of imagination, which is what this post is supposed to address.
+In any case, at this point in time, I'm not too terribly concerned about implementation details.
+I'm concerned with a lack of imagination, which is what this post is supposed to address.

-Speaking of imagination: why don\'t we have any spending wallets that automatically move sats to a different wallet above a certain threshold?
+Speaking of imagination: why don't we have any spending wallets that automatically move sats to a different wallet above a certain threshold?
-I\'m more than happy to have some lunch money in a custodial wallet, but once it\'s worth three months of rent, I\'m not as comfortable anymore.
+I'm more than happy to have some lunch money in a custodial wallet, but once it's worth three months of rent, I'm not as comfortable anymore.
-Why can\'t the wallet automatically send all excess sats to my fully self-sovereign lightning address once it\'s more than a dinner\'s worth of sats?
+Why can't the wallet automatically send all excess sats to my fully self-sovereign lightning address once it's more than a dinner's worth of sats?
 Or do a loop-out once a month to move the sats to cold storage?

 Anyway, I digress.

-One improvement I\'d love to see is to provide a way to make Lightning Prisms transparent.
+One improvement I'd love to see is to provide a way to make Lightning Prisms transparent.
 In the best case, users should have a way to see how payments are split that is both easy to understand and verify.
 One possibility would be to broadcast a